No, You Won’t Be Flying In Hydrogen-Powered Passenger Planes

 So a battery electric turboprop would conceivably have about 8 MWh of energy to move the plane forward usefully, or five times the energy as the hydrogen pathway.
 More on this later, but this makes clear that perhaps, just perhaps, there are better alternatives.
 Oh, and the biofuel pathway has some very interesting similarities.

 Next let’s look at airport facilities and operations.
-Pickard was especially useful here, as he had looked at Heathrow and Gatwick space requirements for hydrogen infrastructure.
+The person from the consultancy was especially useful here, as they had looked at Heathrow and Gatwick space requirements for hydrogen infrastructure.
 With the FlyZero team, they could find room for at least some of the infrastructure on the space-constrained area of the airports, while meeting the safety requirements (and more on safety later).
-The discussion was a bit vague on this point from my perspective, but that was a matter of time rather than lack of knowledge on Pickard’s part.
+The discussion was a bit vague on this point from my perspective, but that was a matter of time rather than lack of knowledge on their part.

 But let’s explore this, as I’ve looked at airport space requirements for solar panels, battery storage, charging and the like.
 And I’m aware of height and safety concerns for airport verges, and in fact in the entire restricted airspace.
 Solar farms are pretty easy to site on airports, as long as you manage glint that might affect pilots, which is actually quite easy to do operationally and technically.